-The following are some helpful tips for establishing good sleep habits for your child:
+Here are some helpful tips for creating good sleep habits for your child:

-Newborns don't have a set night or day schedule for the first several weeks of life.
-It is best for a newborn not to sleep longer than 5 hours at a time in the first 5 to 6 weeks as their small bodies need frequent feedings.
+Newborns don't have a set night or day schedule for the first few weeks of life.
+It's best for a newborn not to sleep longer than 5 hours at a time in the first 5 to 6 weeks, as their small bodies need frequent feedings.

 Older babies and children should have a consistent nap time and bedtime schedule.

-Start a quiet time, such as listening to quiet music or reading a book, 20 to 30 minutes before bedtime.
-TV, smart phones, ipads, and computers should not be a part of the quiet time.
+Start a quiet time, such as listening to soft music or reading a book, 20 to 30 minutes before bedtime.
+Put away any screens during quiet time.
+This means no TV, smartphones, tablets, or computers.

 After quiet time, follow a bedtime routine, such as a diaper change, going to the bathroom, and brushing teeth.

-Set a time limit for quiet time and the routine so it does not drag on and your child knows what to expect before bedtime.
+Set a time limit for quiet time and the routine so it doesn't drag on and your child knows what to expect before bedtime.